oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-05.md

 The requesting workload MUST have a pre-configured location for the Transaction Token Service.
 It SHOULD rely on mechanisms, such as {{Spiffe}}, to securely authenticate the Transaction Token Service before making a Txn-Token Request.

+# Security Considerations {#Security}

+## Txn-Token Lifetime
+A Txn-Token is not resistant to replay attacks.
+A long-lived Txn-Token therefore represents a risk if it is stored in a file, discovered by an attacker, and then replayed.
+For this reason, a Txn-Token lifetime must be kept short, not exceeding the lifetime of a call-chain.
+Even for long-running "batch" jobs, a longer lived access token should be used to initiate the request to the batch endpoint.
+It then obtains short-lived Txn-Tokens that may be used to authorize the call to downstream services in the call-chain.

+Because Txn-Tokens are short-lived, the Txn-Token response from the Txn-Token service does not contain the `refresh_token` field.
+A Txn-Token cannot be issued by presenting a `refresh_token`.

+The `expires_in` and `scope` fields of the OAuth 2.0 Token Exchange specification {{RFC8693}} are also not used in Txn-Token responses.
+The `expires_in` is not required since the issued token has an `exp` field, which indicates the token lifetime.
+The `scope` field is omitted from the request and therefore omitted in the response.

+## Sender Constrained Tokens
+Although Txn-Tokens are short-lived, they MAY be sender constrained as an additional layer of defence to prevent them from being re-used by a compromised or malicious workload under the control of a hostile actor.

+## Access Tokens
+When creating Txn-Tokens, the Txn-Token MUST NOT contain the Access Token presented to the external endpoint.
+If an Access Token is included in a Txn-Token, an attacker may extract the Access Token from the Txn-Token, and replay it to any Resource Server that can accept that Access Token.
+Txn-Token expiry does not protect against this attack since the Access Token may remain valid even after the Txn-Token has expired.

+# Privacy Considerations {#Privacy}

+## Obsfucation of Personal Information
+Some `req_ctx` claims may be considered personal information in some jurisdictions and if so their values need to be obsfucated.
+For example, originating IP address (`req_ip`) is often considerd personal information and in that case must be protected through some obsfucation method (e.g. SHA256).

 # IANA Considerations {#IANA}

 This specification registers the following claims defined in Section {{txn-token-header}} to the OAuth Access Token Types Registry defined in {{RFC6749}}, and the following claims defined in Section {{txn-token-claims}} in the IANA JSON Web Token Claims Registry defined in {{RFC7519}}